 Hilton Honors points validity extended

 Hilton Honors points won’t expire until December 31, 2021, at the earliest.
-Ordinarily Hilton Honors points expire after 12 months of inactivity, though that policy was paused earlier this year.
+Historically, Hilton Honors points expire after 12 months of inactivity (as of December 2021, Hilton Honors points expire after 24 months of inactivity).

 Hilton Honors points won’t expire until 2022 at the earliest